 Our analysis shows that loci implicated by ionomic GWAS loci exhibit patterns of co-expression as strong as many of the maize genes co-annotated to GO terms.
 Additionally, gene sets identified by Camoco have strong literature support for being involved in elemental accumulation despite not exhibiting GO enrichment.
 Indeed, one of the key motivations of our approach was that crop genomes like maize have limited species-specific gene ontologies, and this result emphasizes the extent of this limitation.
 Where current functional annotations, such as GO, rely highly on orthology, future curation schemes could rely on species-specific data obtained from GWAS and co-expression.

 Beyond highlighting the challenges of a genome lacking precise functional annotation, these results also suggest an interesting direction for future work.
 Despite maize genes’ limited ontological annotations, many GWAS have been enabled by powerful mapping populations (e.g., NAM (McMullen et al., 2009)).
 Our results suggest that these sets of loci, combined with a proper mapping to the genes they represent using co-expression, could serve as a powerful resource for gene function characterization.
+Furthermore, our simulations using FCR indicate that researchers could use more permissive genome-wide significance cutoffs from GWAS as the networks act as robust filters against false positive genes.
 Systematic efforts to curate the results from such GWAS using Camoco and similar tools, then providing public access in convenient forms, would be worthwhile.
 Maize is exceptional in this regard due to its excellent genomic tools and powerful mapping populations.
 There are several other crop species with rich population genetic resources but limited genome functional annotation that could also benefit from this approach.

 Co-expression context matters